Oblique Derivative Boundary Value Problems on Families of Planar Domains

 \nid (ii) Let $k \geq 0$, and $0 < \mu < 1$.
 Let $\Om$ be a domain in $\C$ with $C^{k+1+\mu}$ boundary.
 Suppose $A, B, F \in C^{k+\mu}(\ov{\Om})$, $l, \gm \in C^{k+1+\mu}(b \Om)$.
 Then the solution $w$ of Problem A, if it exists, belongs to the class $C^{k+1+\mu}(\ov{\Om})$, and there exists a constant $C_k$ depending on the coefficients $A, B, l$ such that

-\epr We remark that the regularity results are in~\cite{VA62}*{p.
-228 and p.~336.} The main purpose of the following proof is to derive the above two estimates.
-The constants $C_{k}(A, B,l)$ are unknown here since the proof uses the open mapping theorem.
+\epr We remark that the regularity results are in \cite[p.
+228 and p.~336]{VA62}.
+The main purpose of the following proof is to derive the above two estimates.
+The constants cannot be controlled since the proof uses the open mapping theorem.